 On the other hand, it is also interesting to note that some would argue Nursi's views on interfaith dialogue and his approach to adherents of other religions might be categorized as having similarities or intersecting the same views with religious pluralism (Dangor, 2009; Vahide, 2005a; Berghout, 2004).
 Religious pluralism consists of inter-religious understandings and mutual respect which encourage social harmony and peace (Zarkasyi, 2018).
 Therefore, in return, it will provide initiatives and alternatives for better social orders and peaceful life (Amaya, 2017).
 It is quite clear, during his lifetime, Nursi had put ample efforts in encouraging dialogues and culture coexistence, as he understands very well that the Quran itself call for dialogues (Dangor, 2009; Vahide, 2006; Vahide, 2005a).

-religious pluralism

 Tolerance, mutual understandings, and cooperation are other three pivotal prerequisites in cultural-religious coexistence, based on Said Nursi (Mohamed & Said, 2019; Mohamed & Said, 2018; Embong, et al., 2017; Mohamad et al., 2016).
 They can solely be nurtured through respect, open-mindedness, kind-hearted, altruism, friendship, good relations, cooperation, and collaboration.
 When these characteristics become a common practice, correlatively, integration can be achieved in a diverse social environment.
 In other words, Nursi added, cultural-religious coexistence is an essential factor of socio-economy-political and national stability (Mohamed & Said, 2019).
 For these reasons, interfaith and intercultural dialogues should not only be concretely implemented at the official or academic level, yet also in the quotidian, which will create greater tolerance, closer ties of brotherhood, and establish a sense of settlement and sincerity (Ajmal, 2014; Maarif, 2009; Syam, 2009; Azra, 2006; Shihab, 2001; Shihab, 2000).

 Moreover, one of the most prominent factors in embodying religious and cultural coexistence, besides interfaith dialogue, is through education (Maarif, 2009; Syam, 2009; Azra, 2006; Shihab, 2001).
 For instance, in the Risale-i Nur, Nursi was really concern and critical regarding teaching methods as well as curricula of madrasahs and seminaries which he described as ineffective and irrelevant for young generation to encounter the massive changes and challenges in the modern and contemporary era (Vahide, 2005a).
 He put emphasis on the integration between natural and religious sciences which he assured would “strengthen the truths of religion” (Vahide, 2005a, p.
 29).
 Practically, he sturdily advised that religious and modern sciences can be taught both in public and religious schools (Vahide, 2005a).